skrattaren/apf.rst/apf.rst

 - [p.
 213/213] "'It's art,' said Nanny.
 'It wossname, holds a mirror up to life.'"

-  "Hamlet_", act 3, scene 2: "To hold, as 'twere, the mirror up to nature;
+  **Hamlet**, act 3, scene 2: "To hold, as 'twere, the mirror up to nature;
   to show virtue her own feature, scorn her own image, and the very age and body of the time his form and pressure."

 - [p.
 214/213] "'Ditch-delivered by a drabe', they said."

-  One of the ingredients in "Macbeth_", act 4, scene 1 is a "finger of birth-strangled babe, ditch-delivered by a drabe".
+  One of the ingredients in **Macbeth**, act 4, scene 1 is a "finger of birth-strangled babe, ditch-delivered by a drabe".

 - [p.
 225/225] "--THE NEXT NIGHT IN YOUR DRESSING ROOM THEY HANG A STAR--"

-  Death is quoting from 'There's No Business Like Show Business', the song from the Irvin Berlin musical "`Annie Get Your Gun`_", also performed by Ethel Merman in the 1954 movie "`There's No Business Like Show Business`_".
+  Death is quoting from 'There's No Business Like Show Business', the song from the Irvin Berlin musical **Annie Get Your Gun**, also performed by Ethel Merman in the 1954 movie **There's No Business Like Show Business**.

 - [p.
 227/226] "'[...] who would have thought he had so much blood in him?'"

-  Lady Macbeth in "Macbeth_", act 5, scene 1: "Yet who would have thought the old man to have had so much blood in him".
+  Lady Macbeth in **Macbeth**, act 5, scene 1: "Yet who would have thought the old man to have had so much blood in him".

 - [p.
 235/234] "Like Bognor."